amd/HPCTrainingDock/extras/scripts/aim-engine/README.md

   succeeds only if the model image ships a profile for that GPU.
 AIM serving profiles target discrete Instinct GPUs (MI300X, MI325X, MI350X, MI355X), so an MI300A APU has no matching profile and serving there is not expected to work.
-- Gated models such as Llama and Gemma need a Hugging Face token in `HF_TOKEN`, from an account granted access to the model.
-Ungated models avoid this, but the small ones are limited.
+- The defaults are ungated and need no token.
+If we deliberately pick a gated model such as Llama or Gemma, it needs a Hugging Face token in `HF_TOKEN` from an account granted access to that model.
 - The operator's default caching provisions a PVC per profile and routing needs a Gateway or load balancer.
 On a bare cluster without a default StorageClass or load balancer, the cache PVC stays Pending and the service hangs in Starting.